|In their own words

 - Despite claims that Emek Shaveh is “working to defend cultural heritage rights and to protect ancient sites as public assets that belong to members of all communities, faiths and peoples,” its publications exclusively criticize Israel and Israeli institutions.

 - Utilizes highly biased and politicized rhetoric, accusing Israel of seeking “to demolish Palestinian village on ‘archaeological’ grounds,” and claims that the Elad Foundation is attempting to “Judaize” Jerusalem.

-- In an interview with 972 Magazine, Yonathan Mizrachi, archeologist from Emek Shave, compared Israeli archeological searching to the Hamas terror tunnels, saying: “These tunnels, like those of Hamas, are being dug under a heavy cloak of secrecy.
+- In a 2014 interview with +972 Magazine, Yonathan Mizrachi compared Israeli archeological searching to the Hamas terror tunnels, saying: “These tunnels, like those of Hamas, are being dug under a heavy cloak of secrecy.
 As with the Hamas tunnels, they serve as a tool for resolving the Israeli-Palestinian conflict.
 They are also being dug under the houses of uninvolved civilians, in this case Palestinians.
 However, while the Hamas tunnels are described as serving terrorist purposes, these tunnels have been authorized by the Supreme Court of Israel, and all the relevant arms of the state have been mobilized in their support.”

 - Emek Shaveh lobbies EU decision makers, often the very governments from which it receives funds.
 EU decision papers often rely on such NGO claims as “facts,” thereby creating a closed echo chamber effect that excludes pluralistic debate.

 Funding based on reports submitted to the Israeli Registrar of Non-Profits

 2019 amounts based on NGO annual financial reports; 2020-2023 amounts based on quarterly financial reports submitted to the Israeli Registrar of Non-Profits.